queue

 Description:

-• Subscribe to receive messages from the given channel, the callback will be called only on new message received.
+• Subscribe to receive messages for the given subject, the callback will be called only on new message received.

 Source: